kytos-ng/flow_manager/README.rst

 Flow consistency mechanism
 ==========================

 This NApp provides a consistency mechanism for all managed flows.
 All expected flows are stored in MongoDB and checked when ``kytos/of_core.flow_stats.received`` event is received comparing the installed flows with the stored flows.
 If flows are missing they will eventually be installed.
 Similarly, if unexpected flows are installed (alien), they will eventually be removed, unless they are intentionally configured to be ignored.
 By default, the consistency mechanism is enabled on ``settings.py`` ``ENABLE_CONSISTENCY_CHECK = True``, running every ``STATS_INTERVAL`` (60 seconds).
-This interval can be adapted as needed on kytos/of_core `settings.py file https://github.com/kytos-ng/of_core/blob/master/settings.py>`_.
-Depending on your topology size you might want to have a higher interval.
+This interval can be adapted as needed on kytos/of_core `settings.py file <https://github.com/kytos-ng/of_core/blob/master/settings.py>`_.
+Depending on your topology size you might want to set a higher interval.

 Installing
 ==========